wojciech-graj/bin-proto/README.md

 Simple bit-level protocol definitions in Rust.

 An improved and modernized fork of [protocol](https://crates.io/crates/bin-proto).
+A more efficient but less feature-rich alternative to [deku](https://crates.io/crates/deku).

 This crate adds a trait (and a custom derive for ease-of-use) that can be implemented on types, allowing structured data to be sent and received from